CNA Classes are a Minimum of 75 Hours

 After the lab work, students will get the chance to practice all their new learned skills on real patients in a clinical setting while under the careful eye of their instructors.
 This is usually done in a long-term care facility that has been approved by the state.
 Students will usually begin with just 1 or 2 patients and work their way up to a full patient load.

 Finally, students will be eligible to sit for the National Nurse Aide Assessment Program examination.
 Although there are some states that do not require an assessment, most states require trainees to pass this exam.
 The exam consists of several parts including a written component, an oral component, and a demonstration component.
 Successful completion of this exam will provide the trainees with a CNA license.
 A CNA license is essential and will often be required to apply and accept some jobs.

-The types of CNA training available can vary by state.
+The types of CNA instruction available can vary by state.
 In some states, CNAs can train while on the job.
 Other states require a more formal schedule of coursework to be completed in order to become a CNA.
-Formal CNA training courses can take place in vocational schools, community colleges, and even in some high schools.
+Formal CNA instructional courses can take place in vocational schools, community colleges, and even in some high schools.
 Formal classes can also take place in hospitals and nursing homes.
 Some hospitals and nursing homes even offer training as a CNA in exchange for working within their facility for several years.
-This formal training will be a combination of hands-on clinical training and theory learning within a classroom.
+This formal work will be a combination of hands-on clinical instruction and theory learning within a classroom.